Against Professional Philosophy

 Posted in Not An Edgy Essay

-You can also download and read or share a .pdf of the complete text of this announcement and Table of Contents by scrolling down to the bottom of this post and clicking on the Download tab.
-BORDERLESS PHILOSOPHY 8 (2025): TABLE OF CONTENTS 1.
-Babette Babich, (Fordham University, USA), “Feyerabend’s ‘Science as Art’ and Aloïs … [continue reading]
+(Dietterich Labs, 2019) You can also download and read or share a .pdf of the complete text of this essay by scrolling down to the bottom of this post and clicking on the Download tab.
+Against the Physicists, #2: On the Energy–Time Uncertainty and the Impossibility of Sharp Realism 1.
+The Dogma Stated The physicists … [continue reading]

 Posted in Not An Edgy Essay